-Compared to the rest of the Las Vegas–Henderson–Paradise market, the The Strip submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Las Vegas–Henderson–Paradise market, the The Strip submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

 In the last 90 days, 80 listings have been listed, so you'll want to check back regularly for new listings.
-About 1% of the office spaces in the The Strip are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 90% of the available space in the The Strip are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,520 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are close to 3 stories.
+Even though the median size is 4,580 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this region are close to 3 stories.
 Most buildings in this region were built in 1988 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
+A large portion of this area is residential, but there's plenty of office_space.
 Public administration is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst The Strip residents.
+Commute by bike is the most popular way to get to work amongst The Strip folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.